GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 ## Extension files {: #extension-files }

 Extensions contain different files, depending on the functionality provided.
 The following are some of the most frequently used files:

 The Manifest
 : The [manifest][doc-manifest] is the only required file.
 It is a [JSON][mdn-json] file that records important metadata, defines resources, declares permissions, and identifies which files to run in the background and on the page.

 The service worker
 : The extension [service worker][doc-service-worker] handles and listens for browser events.
 There are many types of events, such as navigating to a new page, removing a bookmark, or closing a tab.
 It can use all the [Chrome APIs][doc-apis], but it cannot interact directly with the content of web pages; that’s the job of content scripts.

 Content scripts
 : [Content scripts][doc-content-scripts] can execute Javascript in the context of a web page.
 They can also read and modify the [DOM][mdn-dom].
-Content Scripts can only use a subset of the [Chrome APIs][doc-reference], but can indirectly access the rest by exchanging messages with the extension service worker.
+Content Scripts can only use a subset of the [Chrome APIs][doc-reference] but can indirectly access the rest by exchanging messages with the extension service worker.

 The popup and other pages
-: An extension can include various HTML files, such as a [popup][doc-popup], an [options page][doc-options] and [other html pages][doc-ext-pages].
+: An extension can include various HTML files, such as a [popup][doc-popup], an [options page][doc-options], and [other HTML pages][doc-ext-pages].
 All these pages have access to [Chrome APIs][doc-apis].

 Visit [Extensions Architecture][doc-arch] and [Designing the user interface][doc-ui] to dive deeper.

 ## Developing your extension {: #development }

 Even though web applications and extensions share the same technologies, the extension development experience is different.
 Check out [Development Basics][doc-dev-basics] to create a "Hello, Extensions" example and familiarize yourself with the extension development workflow.

 ## Designing your extension features {: #quality }

-When you start designing your extension and choosing which features to support, make sure it fulfills a [single purpose][doc-single-purpose] that is narrowly defined and easy to understand.
+When you start designing your extension and choosing which features to support, make sure it fulfills a [single purpose][doc-policy-sp] that is narrowly defined and easy to understand.
-This will ensure your extension is allowed to be distributed through the Chrome Web Store.
+This will allow your extension to be distributed through the Chrome Web Store.

-{% Details %}
-{% DetailsSummary %}
+{% Details %} {% DetailsSummary %}

 **💡 What exactly does "single purpose" mean?**